 Just like everything else in your press release, your headline, particularly, should be attention-grabbing.
 Or else, it probably will not get read at all.
 Headlines are your first and only chance of getting attention, so think about it as a make-or-break part of your news release.
 But how can you grab attention with 60-80 characters?
 Ideally, your headline should look like:

 “Something or someone does something newsworthy.”

 Use action words with clear and understandable language.

 As an unspoken rule, each press release should contain one quote from a prominent and respected person in your company or industry.
 However, don’t just add quotes for the sake of adding them.
 Instead, use the opportunity to add a human factor to your story.
 Make it relatable by adding an insightful quote from someone your audience respects or relates to.

 - Stick to one story.

 The best press releases are the ones that are straightforward.
 Don’t overwhelm your stories with too much information and details.
 If you end up writing more than 800 words, you probably have more than one story to tell, or worse; you’re filling your press release with nonsense.
 You need to learn to differentiate when a story starts and when it should end.
 You’ll only end up weaving a weaker story into your strong one.

 - Use multimedia.

 With such a strict and short format to follow, in what other ways can you make your news release more attractive and entertaining?
-Thankfully, these days, you can also include an image or two, or even a video to your press release.
-The human brain processes image 60,000 times faster than text.
-Say more about your story by using infographics that can relay a lot more information in bite size and a manner that is easier to understand.
+Thankfully, these days, you can also include an image or two, or even a video in your press release.
+The human brain processes images 60,000 times faster than text.
+Say more about your story by using infographics that can relay a lot more information in bite-size and a manner that is easier to understand.